nguyenphuminh/catniff/README.md

 Tensors in Catniff are either numbers (scalars/0-D tensors) or multidimensional number arrays (n-D tensors).

-There is a built-in `TensorMath` class to help with Tensor arithmetic, for example:
+There is a built-in `TensorMath` class to help with tensor arithmetic, for example:
 ```js
 const { TensorMath } = require("catniff");